-In the run up to the election many candidates will choose to attend student events to try and gain support from the society and its members.
-Societies don't usually mind this, however, you should speak to the President of the society prior to going along to check if it is ok to attend in this capacity.
+During the election many candidates will choose to attend student society events to try and gain support from its members.
+Societies don't usually mind this, however, you should speak to the committee prior to going along to check if it is ok to attend in this capacity.